mateas/mateas.github.io/_posts/2019-11-02-Work-with-linked-templates.md

 ### Gluing it all together in an ARM template deployment

 Now we have a PowerShell script _publishing_ the linked templates into a Azure Storage Account and another script for fetching the SAS token for that same storage account.
-We also have a _parent_ ARM template that is using the linked templates feature for <a href="https://en.wikipedia.org/wiki/Separation_of_concerns">_separation of concerns_</a>.
+We also have a _parent_ ARM template that is using the linked templates feature for <a href="https://en.wikipedia.org/wiki/Separation_of_concerns" target="_blank">_separation of concerns_</a>.

 ```powershell
 param (